CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/2D Cutting/Path/_index.md

 Image

-Repeat this step with each vactor part to create all of the toolpaths.
+Repeat this step with each vector part to create all of the toolpaths.

 If you want to edit a toolpath, press the edit toolpaths button.
 To delete a toolpath, right click it in the toolpaths section below and press delete > this.